LDU-IIPLab/LDU-IIPLab.github.io/content/authors/闵巍庆/_index.md

 ---
 # Display name
-title: 闵巍庆
+title: Weiqing Ming

 # Full Name (for SEO)
-first_name: 巍庆
+first_name: Weiqing
-last_name: 闵
+last_name: Ming

 # Is this the primary user of the site?
 superuser: false